oasysgames/oasys-docs/docs/documentation/4-build-dapps/1-how-to-build-verse/1-2-manual.md

 For running verse builder, by considering follwing parameter on permissioned chain may help:

 By deploying permission-less makes scam or non-approved contract, which makes user unsafe.
-By approving transaction freely on verse, you may attacked by unexpected gas attack, which can be controled by limiting proxy.
+By approving transaction freely on verse, you may attacked by unexpected gas attack, which can be controled by [limiting proxy](docs\documentation\4-build-dapps\1-how-to-build-verse\1-4-verse-proxy).

-Deposit

-Sequencer
-Proposer

-geth installation
-Start Running Verse